 Key Takeaways: How to Sell a House with a Squatter in Louisville, KY

-Your biggest priorities when selling a house with squatters in Louisville are documenting everything, understanding your legal options, and being honest with potential buyers about the situation.
+When selling a house with squatters in Louisville, your biggest priorities are documenting everything, understanding your legal options, and being honest with potential buyers about the situation.

 Most squatter situations take two to six months to resolve completely.
 This depends on how cooperative your unwanted occupants are and whether they have any legitimate claims to stay.

-Louisville has plenty of buyers who specifically target properties with squatter histories, including cash buyers who can close quickly.
+Louisville has plenty of buyers targeting properties with squatter histories, including cash buyers who can close quickly.

-If you’re dealing with a squatter situation and need to sell fast, reach out to us at Kentucky Sell Now!
+If you’re dealing with a squatter situation and need to sell fast, contact us at Kentucky Sell Now!
 You may also call (502) 610-0070 or fill out the form below for a hassle-free sale.